Jo Mora: Carmel-by-the-Sea

+Jo Mora designing a coin in his workshop.

 During the Great Depression, Mora created the "Carmel Dollar" as part of Carmel's program, offering unemployed residents scrip for public service, exchangeable for groceries and essentials; a three-cent stamp on the certificate's back acknowledged their efforts.
 When full, merchants accepted the certified scrip for goods or a dollar.

 Architect Robert Stanton collaborated closely with Mora on multiple projects.
 In 1937, Stanton was the architect for the Monterey County Courthouse, which incorporated Mora's bas-relief panels, column caps, and figurative heads on both the building's exterior and its interior courtyard.